-M Word Lists
+M Word List

-- First, there is a word list for quick viewing
+- Second, there is a word list for quick viewing.

-- Last, I provided ideas for articulation practice that require NO flashcards or word lists.
-This is the most functional option and appropriate for children who are working on carry over.
+- Last, there are ideas for articulation practice that do not require flashcards or word lists.
+This is the most functional option and appropriate for children working on generalization.

 Enjoy the FREE materials!!!